-The 2022 Emilia Romagna Grand Prix (officially known as the Formula 1 Rolex Gran Premio del Made in Italy e dell'Emilia-Romagna 2022) is a Formula One motor race held on Sunday, April 24, 2022, at the Autodromo Internazionale Enzo e Dino Ferrari in Imola, Italy.
-It is the first Grand Prix weekend of the 2022 season to utilize the Formula One Sprint Racing format.
-The race is won by Max Verstappen, ahead of Sergio Pérez and Lando Norris, who place second and third, respectively.
-It is Red Bull Racing's first 1–2 finish since the 2016 Malaysian Grand Prix, as well as Verstappen's second career grand slam, having started in pole position after winning the sprint race from first position on Saturday, and set the fastest lap while leading every lap of the race he wins on Sunday.
-Championship leader Charles Leclerc finishes sixth, while his teammate Carlos Sainz Jr. retires on lap 1 after a collision with Daniel Ricciardo at turn 1.
-This is the only race in the 2022 season where a driver outside one of the top three constructors achieves a podium.
-On April 22, 2022, the FIA publishes the guidelines, valid starting from the first race of the season in Bahrain, that all drivers must follow when overtaking to avoid being investigated by the stewards.
-In the case of overtakes both inside and outside, for a car that is about to be overtaken to give enough space to the car attempting the pass, the overtaking car must have a significant portion of its side alongside the car being overtaken.
+The 2022 Emilia Romagna Grand Prix is a Formula One motor race held on Sunday, April 24, 2022, at the Autodromo Internazionale Enzo e Dino Ferrari in Imola, Italy.
+Officially known as the Formula 1 Rolex Gran Premio del Made in Italy e dell'Emilia-Romagna 2022, it is the first Grand Prix weekend of the 2022 season in which the Formula One Sprint Racing format is used.
+The race is won by Max Verstappen, ahead of Sergio Pérez and Lando Norris, respectively.
+It marks Red Bull Racing's first 1–2 finish since the 2016 Malaysian Grand Prix, as well as Verstappen's second career grand slam.
+He starts from pole position, after winning the sprint race from first position on Saturday and set the fastest lap while leading every lap of the Sunday race he wins.
+Championship leader Charles Leclerc finishes sixth, while his teammate Carlos Sainz Jr. retires on lap 1 after a collision with Daniel Ricciardo at Turn 1.
+This is the only race in the 2022 season where a driver outside one of the top three constructors achieves a podium finish.
+On April 22, 2022, the FIA publishes the guidelines. effective from the first race of the season in Bahrain- that all drivers must follow when overtaking to avoid being investigated by the stewards.
+In the case of overtakes both inside and outside, a car being overtaken must leave enough space for the car attempting the pass; the overtaking car must have a significant portion of its side alongside the car being overtaken.
 These guidelines also apply to overtakes in chicanes and S-curves.
-Before the Emilia Romagna Grand Prix, at Maranello, on April 21, 2022, Scuderia Ferrari is pleased to announce that it has extended its agreement with Carlos Sainz Jr..
-The Spaniard driver, who made his debut with the Maranello squad in the 2021 season, will thus be part of the team to the end of 2024.
+Before the Emilia Romagna Grand Prix, at Maranello, on April 21, 2022, Scuderia Ferrari is pleased to announce that it has extended its agreement with Carlos Sainz Jr., who made his debut with the Maranello squad in the 2021 season, keeping him with the team to the end of 2024.

-Mattia Binotto, Team Principal & Managing Director of Scuderia Ferrari, adds:
+Mattia Binotto, Team Principal & Managing Director of Scuderia Ferrari, states that:

 "I am also aware that I am not solely responsible for successes or failures.
 We are a team and I feel like one of many elements.
 We have all reacted together, we have always remained united.
 And that gave me the push, we had the skills to be competitive.
 We had already proven it in 2017 and 2018 and we have grown since then.
 But I also knew that we would have to go through two seasons of sacrifice before we took the redemption opportunity of the new rules.
 We now have tools that are predictive and able to quickly identify a problem and its cause.
 They will be critical to developments as well.
 I feel the trust of John Elkann and Benedetto Vigna, otherwise I would not be here.
 I have a relationship of trust and transparency with them.
 The constructors' championship represents the solidity of a team.
 To be clear: a drivers' title would be extraordinary, but I think our objective goes beyond that.
 I see hunger, not just the desire to win a single GP or a title.
 Much more.
 We want to bring Ferrari back to being a model for F1, for the adversaries.
 Representing a model, this means Essere Ferrari, feeding the myth of Ferrari being a reference in every field".

-Ferrari has denoted a better speed in the straights than Red Bull, which felt the competitiveness of the Red in some of the previous races:
+Ferrari has shown a better straight-line speed than Red Bull, which has felt the competitiveness of the Scuderia in some of the previous races:

-Among the topics Charles addresses, he can not miss the recent announcement of Carlos Sainz's contract renewal until 2024:
+Among the topics Charles addresses, he comments on the recent announcement of Carlos Sainz's contract extension until 2024:

-Sainz Jr. adds details about the agreement reached with the Maranello-based factory, already established during the winter:
+Sainz Jr. provides further details about the agreement reached with the Maranello-based team, which had already established during the winter:

 "To be honest, it was easy for both parties after such a good first year as we had.
 Having the opportunity to make the announcement in a place like Imola, in front of the fans and on a weekend like this, I think it was ideal.
 Anyway, it's no secret that it's important for a driver to have his mind completely focused on performance, without focusing too much on what the future holds.
 Since I discovered this aspect at McLaren, I have been very explicit about it.
 I already had my certainties throughout the winter, and as a result I had no worries in the first few races".

-The real twist of the season is undoubtedly related to the problems and difficulties that are being encountered in Mercedes.
-In this regard Toto Wolff states:
+The real turning point of the season is undoubtedly linked to the challenges currently facing Mercedes.
+In this regard, Toto Wolff states:

 "Melbourne was a great weekend for Formula One, the atmosphere was incredible, and it was wonderful to be back in Australia in front of so many fans.
 For us, the race went better than we expected, especially after a difficult Friday.
 George and Lewis were both on strong form all weekend and delivered a useful haul of points for the Team.
 We learned a lot and really maximized the opportunities available, and that's what we need to keep doing.
 We know we haven 't got the pace of the Ferrari and Red Bull right now.
 But we're working hard to reduce their advantage, and it's been brilliant to see everyone across the factories pulling together to achieve this.
 There's been a lot of hard work over the Easter weekend in the factory to bring improvements to the car and get it ready to head to the next race, and that shows the team's dedication to turning the situation around.
 Of course, we must be realistic, it will take time to make the gains we want, but we ' re learning as much as we can from each race and finding avenues to push us forward.
 Now we look ahead to Imola and the first Sprint event of the season.
 It's an historic, old-school circuit with a challenging layout that the drivers really enjoy.
 Qualifying is important owing to the narrow track, while its sweeping nature really puts the cars to the test.
 We're looking forward to seeing how 2022 machinery tackles Imola".

 In the second practice session, George Russell sets the fastest lap ahead of Sergio Pérez and Leclerc.
 Qualifying takes place at 5:00 p.m. local time and is scheduled to last one hour.
-Unlike the 2021 season, in which the qualifying for the Formula One sprint determines the grid for Saturday and the winner of the sprint is considered the pole-sitter for the Grand Prix, the 2022 rules state that the driver setting the fastest time in qualifying is considered the pole-sitter regardless of the sprint results.
-The first qualifying session is red-flagged with 12 minutes left after Alexander Albon's brakes catch fire at turn 14 due to an incorrect switch setting, spewing debris all over the track.
-Only ten drivers have set times before the red flag, causing the track to become congested.
+Unlike the 2021 season -when the qualifying session for the Formula One Sprint determined the grid for Saturday’ starting grid and the Sprint winner was considered the pole-sitter for the Grand Prix, the 2022 regulations state that the driver setting the fastest time in qualifying is considered the pole-sitter, regardless of the sprint results.
+The first qualifying session is red-flagged with 12 minutes remaining after Alexander Albon's brakes catch fire at turn 14 due to an incorrect switch setting, scattering debris across the track.
+Only ten drivers have set times before the red flag, leading to congestion once session resumes.
 The drivers eliminated are Albon, his Williams teammate Nicholas Latifi, the two AlphaTauri drivers, Yuki Tsunoda and Pierre Gasly, and Esteban Ocon in the Alpine.
-The second part of qualifying is red-flagged after Carlos Sainz Jr. spins at turn 18 and collides with the outside barrier.
-Although his time is fast enough for him to advance to the third part of qualifying, he is not able to participate in the session due to his crash, leaving him tenth.
-Those eliminated are Lance Stroll, Zhou Guanyu, Mick Schumacher, and notably George Russell and Lewis Hamilton, the two Mercedes drivers, marking the first time since the 2012 Japanese Grand Prix that a Mercedes car does not make the final part of qualifying.
-In Q3, there are three more red flags, bringing the total in qualifying to five, a new record.
-First, Kevin Magnussen spins at turn 12, one of many drivers having issues at that part of the track.
-The second red flag in the session is called when Valtteri Bottas's Alfa Romeo has an issue causing him to pull off to the side of the track at turn 16, with only three minutes left in the session.
-Max Verstappen, who is on pace to set the fastest lap, has to slow down due to the yellow flags and is still able to complete the lap and beat Charles Leclerc's time by 0.7 seconds; the red flag is deployed before Leclerc is able to complete his lap.
-Drivers are again in a frenzy to get one more chance to improve their lap times; however, with less than a minute to go, Lando Norris spins at turn 12.
-This causes the session to end prematurely, leaving the drivers with no more chance to improve their lap times.
+The second part of qualifying is red-flagged after Carlos Sainz Jr. spins at Turn 18 and collides with the outside barrier.
+Although his time is fast enough to advance to Q3, he is unable to participate in the session due to the crash, leaving him tenth.
+Drivers eliminated are Lance Stroll, Zhou Guanyu, Mick Schumacher, and notably George Russell and Lewis Hamilton- marking the first time since the 2012 Japanese Grand Prix that a Mercedes car has failed to reach Q3.
+In Q3, three additional red flags occur, bringing the total in qualifying to five - a new record.
+The first is triggered by Kevin Magnussen spins at Turn 12, one of several drivers to experience difficulties in that track section.
+The second red flag is deployed when Valtteri Bottas's Alfa Romeo suffers an issue, forcing him to stop to the side of the track at Turn 16, with only three minutes remaining.
+Max Verstappen, who is on pace to set the fastest lap, slows down due to the yellow flags but still completes his lap to beat Charles Leclerc's time by 0.7 seconds; a red flag is shown before Leclerc can finish his lap.
+Drivers rush to improve their lap times; however, with less than a minute remaining, Lando Norris spins at Turn 12, ending the session prematurely, leaving the drivers with no more chance to improve their lap times.
 Verstappen sets the fastest lap ahead of Leclerc, the championship leader, who qualifies in second.
-McLaren's Norris is third and Magnussen, driving for Haas, a team that did not qualify higher than 14th in 2021, is fourth, which is the team's best qualifying in its history.
-Verstappen's teammate Sergio Pérez manages seventh behind Fernando Alonso and Daniel Ricciardo, with Bottas, Sebastian Vettel, and Sainz occupying the rest of the top ten.
-At the end of the Qualifying, the World Champion Max Verstappen is happy with his team’s performance:
+McLaren's Norris qualifies third and Magnussen, driving for Haas -a team that had not qualify higher than 14th in 2021, secures P4, marking the best qualifying result in team’s history.
+Verstappen's teammate Sergio Pérez qualifies seventh, behind Fernando Alonso and Daniel Ricciardo, while Bottas, Sebastian Vettel, and Sainz complete the top ten.
+At the end of the qualifying, the World Champion Max Verstappen expresses his satisfaction with his team’s performance:

 Christian Horner praises Max’s performance in today’s unusual qualifying: